Anand99-rai/Anand99-rai/README.md

 - 👋 Hi, I’m @Anand99-rai
 - 👀 I’m interested in ...
-Data Science
+Data Science and Machine Learning
 - 🌱 I’m currently learning ...
-Python
+Machine Learning
 - 💞️ I’m looking to collaborate on ...
-Data science and retaled domain
+Data science, Machine Learning and retaled domain
 - 📫 How to reach me ... on linkedin
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 Learn & Earn to grow.